 What I Did:

-- Designed a scaling, modular gun-crafting system for different playstyles and increasingly difficult levels
+- Designed a modular gun-crafting system for different playstyles and increasingly difficult levels

-- Scripted enemy behavior trees and encounter groups in C#
+- Scripted enemy behavior and encounter spawning in C#

 - Wrote art and design documentation that was referenced by all teams throughout development